NVIDIA/aistore/docs/python_api.md

 - `archpath` _str, optional_ - If the object is an archive, use `archpath` to extract a single file from the archive
 - `chunk_size` _int, optional_ - chunk_size to use while reading from stream
+  etl_id(str, optional): Transforms an object based on ETL with etl_id

 **Returns**: